-- 1. Industry nomination or source or sector call for nominations request - 2.
-Formatting for screening by nominator or tech support using the Nomination Form or alternate format acceptable to the Subcommittee. - 3.
-Initial review for completeness and appropriateness for review - 4.
-Assessment of submitted data by Subcommittee and additional info/expert review, if needed - 5.
-MP Subcommittee and Technical Committee recommend practices - 6.
-Executive Committee Approves and Toolbox is updated - 7.
-Practice Implementation, Operations and Maintenance, Monitoring, Reporting - 8.
+- Industry nomination or source or industry sector call for nominations request sent by Subcommittee - 2.
+Formatting of information by nominator using the Nomination Form or alternate format acceptable to the Subcommittee. - 3.
+Initial review for completeness and appropriateness for review by Subcommittee - 4.
+Assessment of submitted data by Subcommittee and recommendation for additional information and/or expert review, if needed - 5.
+MP Committee Review process - 5.1 Committee reviews nominations depending on volume and complexity - 5.2 Assistance provided by experts or others, if needed - 5.3 Consensus review call or meeting for discussion - 6.
+Recommendation of acceptance of the Nomination into the Toolbox by Subcommittee - 7.
+MP Subcommittee and Technical Committee recommend practices for Toolbox - 8.
+Executive Committee approves acceptance recommendation and Toolbox is updated or disapproves returning to the Subcommittee - 9.
+Practice Implementation, Operations and Maintenance, Monitoring, Reporting conducted by anyone implementing for regulatory purposes - 10.
 Revision, if needed and review